 Aksum (or Axum)

 Also known as the Urgoma Mountains, the Bale Mountain range are part of the Ethiopian highlands located southeast of Addis Ababa.
 It contains the Bale Mountains National Park, and the area contains one of the highest incidence rates of animal endemicity in the world.
 Travelers to the area often stop to enjoy the wild alpine scenery and possibly spot some of the mammal species and birds that make this region their home.
-This area is Here travelers can find the largest numbers of Ethiopian wolf, as well as nyalas, bushbuck, lions, leopard, and a variety of antelope.
+This area is where travelers can find the largest numbers of Ethiopian wolf, as well as nyalas, bushbuck, lions, leopard, and a variety of antelope.
+A stay at the Bale Mountain Lodge

 Located along the southern shore of Lake Tana, the source of the Blue Nile River, this tourist destination is Ethiopia’s third largest city and a common stop on most Historic Routes tours.
 The city is a nicely built and organized one for Africa’s standard, and its colorful market, shops and restaurants make for a welcoming atmosphere for urban touring.
 Take a drive to the see scenic Blue Nile Falls in the countryside or tour some of the world’s oldest churches and monasteries located on the islands of Lake Tana.